future4code/Barros-LAMA12/README.md

 # Labenu Music Awards (LAMA)

 ## Project description
 This project was developed to simulate a software that manages a music festival lasting three days.
 The bands start playing at 8am and finish at 11pm.
 There are two different types of user roles: ADMIN and NORMAL.
-Only ADMIN users can register new bands and new concerts and create new tickets
+Only ADMIN users can register bands and concerts, update concerts and ticket prices, create new tickets and photos, and delete photos.

 ## Endpoints
 - Signup